Artificial Intelligence for the American People

 The United States has long been a champion and defender of the core values of freedom, guarantees of human rights, the rule of law, stability in our institutions, rights to privacy, respect for intellectual property, and opportunities to all to pursue their dreams.
 The AI technologies we develop must also reflect these fundamental American values and our devotion to helping people.
 Our goal is to ensure that AI technologies are understandable, trustworthy, robust, and safe.
 In addition, the broader impacts of AI on society must be considered, including implications for the workforce and assurances that AI will be developed responsibly.
 The United States is actively addressing these challenges through R&D programs and engagement with the broad stakeholder communities, including international discussions on AI development.
 As part of the American AI Initiative, Federal agencies will foster public trust in AI systems by establishing guidance for AI development and use across different types of technology and industrial sectors.
-In addition to the national strategy, the White House in January 2020 proposed guidance for the regulation of AI applications, which will help Federal regulatory agencies develop and maintain approaches for the safe and trustworthy creation and adoption of new AI technologies.
+In addition to the national strategy, the White House in January 2020 proposed guidance for the regulation of AI applications, which will help Federal regulatory agencies develop and maintain approaches for the safe and trustworthy creation and adoption of new AI technologies without stifling innovation.

 As new AI technologies are created, we must also increase our understanding of how AI systems derive solutions, and why they make the decisions they make.
 An important R&D emphasis is on providing AI with explainability mechanisms that help human users understand reasons for AI outputs.
 DARPA’s Explainable AI (XAI) program aims to create machine learning techniques that produce more explainable solutions while maintaining high performance and appropriate levels of trust in the system.
 NSF’s Program on Fairness in Artificial Intelligence in Collaboration with Amazon will fund research on fairness in AI, with the goal of contributing to trustworthy AI systems that are readily accepted and deployed to tackle grand challenges facing society.

 Robust and safe AI